haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 ---
 <h2> What's in this topic </h2>

 After you <a href="{{ page.baseurl }}/frontend-dev-guide/themes/theme-create.html" target="_blank">create a theme</a>, before starting to change the styles, is deciding, which LESS compilation mode you will use.
-There are <a href="{{ page.baseurl }}/frontend-dev-guide/css-topics/css-preprocess.html#LESS compilation modes" target="_blank">two modes available in Magento</a>: server-side compilation mode and client-side (recommended for {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} development).
+There are <a href="{{ page.baseurl }}/frontend-dev-guide/css-topics/css-preprocess.html#LESS compilation modes" target="_blank">two modes available in Magento</a>: server-side compilation mode and client-side (recommended for {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} development).
 This topic demonstrates on a practical example how the choice of the mode influences the styles development.

 The first step, creating and applying a theme is done before the compilation mode is chosen, so it is described only once, but is required whatever compilation mode you will further use.